jLiucoder/QDDectection/README.md

 1. Cascade object detector
 2. CNN training

-The Repo now contain the script for COD, the CODTraining.m is working just, but need more negative examples to have more stages(more stages it has, more accurate the result is) but teh HGDetectImage.m is not working right now and I amdealing with the load functionality on matlab.
+The Repo now contain the script for COD, the CODTraining.m is working just fine, but need more negative examples to have more stages(more stages it has, more accurate the result is) but the HGDetectImage.m is not working right now and I am dealing with the load functionality on matlab.

 Will update again soon